caocscar/hadoopcheatsheet/README.md

 2. `hdfs dfs` prefix is preferable to `hadoops fs` (legacy)
 3. To exit PySpark interactive shell, type `exit()` or Ctrl-D

+## Accessing a Jupyter Notebook on a remote machine (linux) from another computer browser (windows)
+This url details a way to do this https://hsaghir.github.io/data_science/jupyter-notebook-on-a-remote-machine-linux/

 ## Problems

 ### Error